BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 28/03/2020
 ---
 Today we repeated the activity from yesterday and again we went by bike to the forest 🚴 - this time we did 30km.
 Later we made dinner at my place - it was quite good 👍.

+29/03/2020
+---
+Oh, I didn't move at all today 😲 We had a family service at our house today so I just had to go down the stairs.
+It was a 'different' Sunday, but still very pleasant 😉.

+30/03/2020
+---
+And another Monday is behind us. 🙂 I had an online 'test' from the databases today - I think I did quite well 👍.

+31/03/2020
+---
+It was an ordinary day.
+I wasn't moving from home and I didn't do anything unusual 😶.
+I started my thesis a little bit, but no fireworks.
+Somehow today I missed the motivation to do 🤔.

+01/04/2020
+---
+Wednesday is always a busy day 😓.
+You know, work and then classes...
+Just a little more and that's it 👍  !

+02/04/2020
+---
+It was a good day 👍.
+During the day I went out to run with my friend and we did almost 6 km 💪.

+03/04/2020
+---
+There he is!
+Friday 😍.
+I had a good day again today.
+At work I started a topic that is difficult, but outside of work I have everything under control.
+Well, maybe outside of my MA thesis, which I planned to write this week and I barely started 🤨

+04/04/2020
+---
+Today I did overtime at work 😮.
+Besides, I went out for a run with my friend and after the run we went to him and ate delicious homemade hamburgers 🍔.